Frequently Asked Questions

 How long does it take?

-- The process can take approximately six weeks from the time the forms are submitted to when the student is cleared.
+- This process can take up to two to four weeks from the time the forms are submitted to when the student is cleared.
 This also depends on the time in the semester such as over Winter Break.

 I have been denied reinstatement.
 Can I appeal this decision?

-- In the event that a student objects the reinstatement decision made by the Office of the Dean of Student Life, the student may appeal the reinstatement decision in writing to the Senior Associate Dean or their designee within five (5) business days of the date of the notice of the decision.
-The student may not remain on campus during this time.
+- In the event that a student objects the reinstatement decision made by the MLOA committee, the student may appeal the reinstatement decision in writing to the Vice Provost for Student Health and Well-being or other designee within five (5) business days of the date of the notice of the decision.

 - The appeal may be filed on the sole grounds of: